-Results: The buccal plate thickness was greater than the lingual plate thickness at the site of impacted third molars.
-In buccolingual direction, buccal plate thickness was maximum in lingual position followed by central position, and minimum in buccal position of teeth.
-The lingual plate thickness was minimum in horizontal and distoangular positions and maximum in mesioangular position of impacted teeth.
+Results: In the buccolingual direction, the buccal plate thickness was maximum in lingual position followed by central position, and minimum in buccal position of the teeth.
+The lingual plate thickness was minimum in horizontal and distoangular positions and maximum in the mesioangular position of impacted teeth.

-Conclusion: Risk of lingual plate preformation is higher in surgical removal of impacted third molars with distoangular and horizontal position.
+Conclusion: Risk of lingual plate preformation is higher in surgical removal of impacted third molars with distoangular and horizontal positions.
 Thus, further attention must be paid by the surgeons to such cases.

 2. Hupp JR, Tucker MR, Ellis III E. Contemporary oral and maxillofacial surgery.
 Elsevier Health Sciences, 2013:75-6.

 4. Koong B, Pharoah MJ, Bulsara M, Tennant M. Methods of determining the relationship of the mandibular canal and third molars: a survey of Australian oral and maxillofacial surgeons.
-Australian Dent J. 2006 Mar;51(1):64-68.
+Australian Dent J. 2006 Mar;51(1):64-8.

-5. Maegawa H, Sano K, Kitagawa Y, Ogasawara T, Miyauchi K, Sekine J, Inokuchi T, Nagasaki F. Preoperative assessment of the relationship between the mandibular third molar and the mandibular canal by axial computed tomography with coronal and sagittal reconstruction.
+5. Maegawa H, Sano K, Kitagawa Y, Ogasawara T, Miyauchi K, Sekine J, et al Preoperative assessment of the relationship between the mandibular third molar and the mandibular canal by axial computed tomography with coronal and sagittal reconstruction.
 Oral Surg Oral Med Oral Pathol Oral Radiol Endod.
-2003 Nov;96:639-646.
+2003 Nov;96(5):639-46.

 9. Ge J, Zheng JW, Yang C, Qian WT.
 Variations in the buccal-lingual alveolar bone thickness of impacted mandibular third molar: our classification and treatment perspectives.
-Scientific Reports.
-2016 Jan;6:16375.
+Sci Rep. 2016 Jan;6:16375.

 10. Obiechina AE, Arotiba JT, Fasola AO.
 Third molar impaction: evaluation of the symptoms and pattern of impaction of mandibular third molar teeth in Nigerians.
 Odontostomatol Trop.
-2001 Mar;24(93):22-25.
+2001 Mar;24(93):22-5.

 14. Ghaeminia H. The use of cone beam CT for the removal of wisdom teeth changes the surgical approach compared with panoramic radiography: a pilot study.
 Int J Oral Maxillofac Surg.
-2011 Aug;40:834-9.
+2011 Aug;40(8):834-9.

-18. Xu G-Z, Yang C, Fan X-D, Yu C-Q, Cai X-Y, Wang Y, He D-M. Anatomic relationship between impacted third mandibular molar and the mandibular canal as the risk factor of inferior alveolar nerve injury.
+Wang Y, et al. Anatomic relationship between impacted third mandibular molar and the mandibular canal as the risk factor of inferior alveolar nerve injury.
 Br J Oral & Maxillofac Surg.
-2013 Dec;51:e215-e219.
+2013 Dec;51(8):e215-9.